 - Relationships with payers need to be strong and built on trust by delivering results on your current fee-for-service contracts.
 This ensures positive development and cooperation when the time comes for risk-based contracting.

 - Focus on technology implementation; it’s essential to gather the most relevant information and analyze/adapt medical services so the proper outcomes can be achieved.
-This is only way the complexities of value-based care can take off and be sustainable organization wide.
+This is the only way the complexities of value-based care can take off and be sustainable organization-wide.

 Understand the Relationship Between Patient Experience and Financial Results

 Value-based reimbursement impacts your providers, payers, and patients, but don’t forget about the fourth “P” word — your people.

 Creating the right culture and cultivating your talent is what will set your organization apart.
 Assess your staff for the right skills needed for value-based reimbursement which include:

 - Motivation to achieve outcomes

 - Technology skills to use and analyze data effectively